Difference Between Naan and Kulcha

 Different types of bread are very common, especially in North India, whether it be Chapatti, Naan or Kulcha.
 In traditional festivals, Naan and Kulcha play a very important role as it is served as a delicacy.

 Now, these two are famous worldwide for their taste and texture.
-However, these look similar, but they’re a lot of differences between the two concerning cooking and the ingredients used.
+However these look similar, but there are many differences between the two concerning cooking and the ingredients used.

 Naan vs Kulcha